kaleidawave/kaleidawave.github.io/src/posts/mapped-types.md

   - posts
 ---

-At the start of this year, I started on implementing checking for [TypeScript's mapped type feature](https://www.typescriptlang.org/docs/handbook/2/mapped-types.html).
-I always had it the back of my mind that this would be some of the hardest logic in TSC to re-implement.
+At the start of this year, I started implementing checking for [TypeScript's mapped type feature](https://www.typescriptlang.org/docs/handbook/2/mapped-types.html).
+I always had it in the back of my mind that this would be some of the hardest logic in TSC to re-implement.
 While I could have just skipped types using this mapped feature and treated them as `any`, I instead thought that having worked on some more realistic subtype and typed things, it would be an interesting challenge to get this complicated system verified by the Ezno type checker.

 > For those who haven't heard of it before, the [Ezno](https://github.com/kaleidawave/ezno) type checker is a work-in-progress but fast and correct TypeScript type checker and compiler with additional experiments.